minhquan23102000/personal-agent/docs/init_agent.md

      - The personalized system prompt

 ## Key Considerations
-- Utilize LLM-based inference for flexibility in prompt generation
-- Avoid hard-coding or rule-based logic for question selection
+- Avoid hard-coding or rule-based logic for question selection.
+Utilize LLM-based inference for flexibility in prompt generation.
+Take a look at the `src/memory/static_flow/context_memory_update.py` file for the reference of how agent reflection context memory is created.
 - Refer to `src/agent/base_agent.py` for implementation flow
 - Refer to `src/memory/models.py` and `src/memory/memory_manager.py` for memory management